What is Thought Blocking, and How to Prevent It?

 Thought blocking can be managed through various treatment approaches, including medication, therapy, stress management techniques, and psychoeducation.

-While thought blocking is commonly associated with severe mental illnesses like schizophrenia, it can also occur in response to acute stress, anxiety, or other temporary factors.
+While thought blocking is commonly associated with certain mental health conditions like schizophrenia, it can also occur in response to acute stress, anxiety, or other temporary factors.
 Always consult with a mental health professional.